SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 2. Adapt `tools_path.yaml`
 --------------------------

-As CulebrONT uses many tools, you must install them using one of two possibilities:
+As CulebrONT uses many tools, you must install them using one of the two following possibilities:

 1. Either through the |Singularity| containers,